 Gynecologic oncologists are cancer specialists trained in advanced surgery and in the comprehensive therapies required to treat cancers of the uterus, cervix, ovaries, vagina and vulva.
-We also offer opinions and provide treatment to women with suspected malignancy or other complicated symptoms.
+We also offer opinions and provide treatment for suspected gynecological malignancy or other complicated symptoms.

-A diagnosis of cancer is a life-changing event, and our team aims to treat each woman with respect and warmth.
-In collaboration with your primary physician, we develop a treatment plan just for you and oversee that care.
-Our practitioners and nurses are available at all times during your care.
+A diagnosis of cancer is a life-changing event, and our team treats each patient with respect and warmth.
+We will work closely with you and your primary physician to develop a personalized treatment plan that meets your unique needs and preferences.

 By actively participating in clinical trials our physicians are able to stay current with the newest treatments available, whether they involve chemotherapy or surgical interventions.
 Our research is reviewed and approved by the GOG as well as the Maine Medical Center Institutional Review Board.